pedrorhamon/pedrorhamon/README.md

 ### Hi there 👋
 ### I'm Pedro Rhamon
-- Live in Brazil, northeast 🌞 🏖️
+- Living in Brazil, northeast 🌞 🏖️
-- I have been working dev as fullstack 💻 🖱️
+- I have been working as a fullstack dev 💻 🖱️
 - I have learned more about Java spring boot etc. Html, js, ts, css ❤️

 ## Connect with me: